noodlecollie/v2mp/V2MP.md

 * Operand bits `[11 10] (A)` specify the two-bit identifier of the register to use as the source.
 * Operand bits `[9 8] (B)` specify the two-bit identifier of the register to use as the destination.

 If the source `A` and destination `B` register identifiers are different, the source register's value is used to increment the destination register, and the source register remains unchanged.
-Operand bits `[7 0] (C)` must be set to `0` in this case, or a `RES` faut will be raised.
+Operand bits `[7 0] (C)` must be set to `0` in this case, or a [`RES`](#faults) fault will be raised.

 If instead the source `A` and destination `B` register identifiers are the same, operand bits `[7 0] (C)` are interpreted as an unsigned 8-bit literal, which is used to increment destination register.
 This behaviour is the same regardless of the destination register.

-It should be noted that, contrary to the `ASGN` instruction which may increment or decrement the program counter `PC` by a certain number of _words,_ the `ADD` instruction will always increment the destination register's absolute value, regardless of which register it is.
+It should be noted that, contrary to the [`ASGN`](#h-assign-asgn) instruction which may increment or decrement the program counter `PC` by a certain number of _words,_ the [`ADD`](#h-add-add) instruction will always increment the destination register's absolute value, regardless of which register it is.
 This means that it is possible to increment `PC` by an odd number of byes, causing it to no longer be aligned to a word boundary.
-This type of operation should be avoided, or an `ALGN` fault will be raised upon fetching the next instruction.
+This type of operation should be avoided, or an [`ALGN`](#faults) fault will be raised upon fetching the next instruction.

 If the add operation overflows the destination register, `SR[C]` is set; otherwise, it is cleared.

-If the add operation results in a value of `0` in the destination register (ie. an arithmetic overflow occurs), `SR[Z]` is set; otherwise, it is cleared.
+If the add operation results in a value of `0` in the destination register (ie. a 1-bit arithmetic overflow occurs), `SR[Z]` is set; otherwise, it is cleared.

 All other bits in `SR` are always cleared.